GEG-ETHZ/pyflowdiagnostics/docs/manual/about.rst

 About
 =====

-The code ``pyflowDS``, Flow Diagnostics Toolkit, provides a Python-based tool for flow diagnostics in reservoir simulation.
+The code ``pyflowdiagnostics``, Flow Diagnostics Toolkit, provides a Python-based tool for flow diagnostics in reservoir simulation.
 To our knowledge, it is the first open-source, lightweight Python-based flow diagnostics tool coupled with commercial reservoir simulators.

 Features
 --------